- Andaman Islands

 Siberian Lore, Gods, Demigods, Heroes, Symbols, and Other Famous Mythological Characters

 AbasyA group of spirits of the Yakut.
 Underworld.
 The Abasy are ruled by Arson-Duolai.
-Known as Abasy.
+In some lore, occasionally known as Abasy.

 adykhread more »

 Ajy-TangaraA creator-god of the Yakuts.
 He is envisaged as an eagle, which perches on the world tree.
-In some lore, occasionally called Ajy-Tangara, Ai-Tojon or Ai-Tojon.
+Known as Ajy-Tangara, Ai-Tojon or Ai-Tojon.

 Ajysytread more »

 AlklhaA monster.
 It is said that it is this monster in the sky that swallows the sun and moon at eclipses.
-Also identified as Alklha, Alka, Alka, Arakho or Arakho.
+Also referred to as Alklha, Alka, Alka, Arakho or Arakho.

 Amakaread more »

 AmleA hero.
 Son of Siduku.
 He is said to be the founder of the Kamehadal people.
-Occasionally referred to as Amle.
+Also commonly identified as Amle.

 Anaread more »